Software-For-Love/software-for-love-site/src/pages/index.md

           - label: Partner With Us
             url: /organizations
             style: secondary
+      - title: Work With Us
+        content: >-
+          Our platform encourages students to showcase their skills and abilities, while also providing back to the community.
+We recruit new talent for marketing, finance, engineering, and more.
+        align: left
+        image: images/Humaaans1.png
+        image_alt: Volunteers placeholder image
+        image_position: right
+        actions:
+          - label: Work With Us
+            url: /organizations
+            style: secondary
       - title: Join The Team
         content: >-
           Our platform encourages students to showcase their skills and abilities, while also providing back to the community.
 We actively recruit new talent for marketing, finance, engineering, and more.